 You will need some computer expertise.
 At a minimum, you must be able to write good looking letters on a laser printer.
 Dot matrix letters on poor paper mark you as a rookie.
 Credibility means not being too cute in your business name, your logo or your stationery.
 Remember, we are seen as bankers and it is to our advantage to maintain that look.
-Some of the best logos use, in small amounts, marble motifs and steel-looking logos They imply strength and integrity, your most important assets.
-Flaunt them.

-I tell people I work with Metropolitan Mortgage, a billion dollar company that does not advertise locally.
+Some of the best logos use, in small amounts, marble motifs and steel-looking logos.
+They imply strength and integrity, your most important assets.
+Flaunt them.I tell people I work with National-Note-Buyer and they don't advertise locally.
 I flaunt my associations.
 I tell people I have access to an unlimited amount of cash with which to buy their notes.
 This is true.
-I don't think I'll spend all of Met's money.
 Flaunt your associations.
 It just enhances your credibility.